braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs.md

 guide_top_header: "Catalogs"
 guide_top_text: "Catalogs allow you to access data from imported CSV files and API endpoints to enrich your messages, similar to custom attributes or custom event properties through Liquid."

-description: "With catalogs and filtered sets, you can leverage non-user data in your Braze campaigns to send personalized messages."
+description: "This landing page is home to Catalogs.
+With catalogs and filtered sets, you can leverage non-user data in your Braze campaigns to send personalized messages."

 guide_featured_title: "Section Articles"
 guide_featured_list: